entity-framework-database-first

 • 4 min

-One of the classic approaches when working with databases and Entity Framework is the so-called Data First.
+One of the classic approaches when working with databases and Entity Framework is called Database First.

-The Data First approach is suitable when there is an existing database with its tables, relationships, primary and foreign keys, and we want to work with it using EF Core.
+The Database First approach is suitable when there is already a database with its tables, relationships, primary and foreign keys, and we want to work with it using EF Core.

 Workflow with Database-First